GeekTech-mirror/qt-cybersecurity_lesson/documentation/Cybersecurity_Lesson/Main_Window.md

  * The setup_fonts() function embed Dejavu and Liberation fonts into the app executable, rather than relying on the OS to provide the fonts.
 This to avoid some unusual behavior with aliasing on the fonts, when launching the app on a raspberrypi 4.
  * The setup_main_menu() function sets the font type and size for each ui element on the main menu
- * The main_window_stylesheet() function contains style sheets for the apps background color and the fon color for QPushButtons
+ * The main_window_stylesheet() function contains style sheets for the apps background color and the font color for QPushButtons

 *__Menu Navigation w/ Qt Slots__*